Architecture Reference for Cooperative and Intelligent Transportation

-- Architecture Use describes how to use ARC-IT, from the perspective of a regional architect or project systems engineer.
+- Architecture Use describes how to use ARC-IT, from the perspective of a regional architect, transportation planner or project systems engineer.

 - Architecture Resources provides access to all ARC-IT content in user-downloadable forms.
 Notably this also includes access to our tools: RAD-IT and SET-IT, that provide you with means to manipulate the architecture according to models' rules, customizing the reference architecture to your regional or project needs.

 - Architecture Terminology provides those definitions that permeate these pages.